 If you've suffered a major blow to your credit, like after going through a foreclosure or filing for bankruptcy, but are now financially back on your feet, it's probably time to think about rebuilding your credit.
-One way to start improving and repairing your bad credit is by getting getting new credit.
+Counterintuitively, one way to start improving and repairing your bad credit is actually by getting new credit.

-Here are some of the various ways you can get new credit if you are trying to rebuild bad credit.
+Here are some of the various ways you can get new credit if you're trying to rebuild bad credit.

 One way to begin rebuilding bad credit is to get a credit card.
 Though, first you should think about whether you really need one.
 If you don’t currently have a credit card, it might make sense to apply for one.
 But if you already have one or more credit cards, applying for an additional card won’t help your credit score and it might lower it some.
 Here's why: